Mindo Cloud Forest Ecuador

 Where to Stay

-La Roulotte; run by Ignacio, attentive staff and a fantastic chef from Switzerland.
+- Low Budget; La Roulotte; run by Ignacio, attentive, lovely staff and a fantastic chef from Switzerland.
 The accommodations are six gypsy wagons similar to cabins with two big bunk beds, bath, and an oven.
-With the oven we got our clothes dried after a hike through lush cloud forest in the rain.
+With the oven we got our clothes dried after a hike through lush cloud forest during rain.

 How to Get to Mindo

 You can get there either by taxi from Quito which is much faster and convenient or by bus.
-The bus is pretty cheap just $ 3.10 in 2018.
+The bus was pretty cheap just $ 3.10 in 2018.
 The drive to Mindo takes about 2 hours by bus.
 The busses from the company Flor de Valle depart from Terrestre Norte, station La Ofelia frequently each day.
-Ask for the exact dates in your hostal or hotel.
+Ask for the exact dates in your hostel or hotel.
 You can’t get a round-trip ticket.
 When leaving Mindo arrive early to get your ticket before they are sold out, and you need to wait for the next bus.
 Each ticket has a seat number.
-Try to sit on the right side to Mindo it’s more scenic and on the left back.
+Try to sit on the right side to Mindo that's more scenic and back on the left.